AIM

 Comprehensive Estate Planning in Maine

-At Aging In Maine, we offer comprehensive estate planning services in Maine to help you protect assets, plan for long-term care, and provide peace of mind for your family.
-Our estate planning solutions include wills, trusts, advance healthcare directives, powers of attorney, and probate-avoidance strategies tailored to your needs.
-Whether you are planning ahead or responding to life changes, our experienced team ensures your estate plan reflects your goals and complies with Maine law.
+At Aging In Maine, we provide comprehensive estate planning services in Maine to help you protect your assets, plan for long-term care, and create peace of mind for your family.
+Our services include wills, trusts, powers of attorney, and advance healthcare directives, as well as strategies designed to help minimize probate and simplify the administration process.

 Mainecare (Maine’s Medicaid Program)